 Giovanni’s Brooklyn Eats

 Located in South Slope, Giovanni’s serves up home-style Italian eats at a super cheap price.
 Offering brunch on Saturdays and Sundays from 11 am to 3 Pm, for the obscenely cheap price of 18.95$ you can get unlimited bloody Mary’s and Mimosas plus not one but TWO dishes.
 It’s basically unheard of and you basically need to get down there ASAP.
-Frist course recommendations include roasted beets, walnut and goat cheese salad, and their fried ricotta fritters with fruit puree.
+Frist course include roasted beets, walnut and goat cheese salad, and their fried ricotta fritters with fruit puree.
 You cannot go wrong with their French toast with blueberries and cream cheese or their egg Panini.
-With a home-style feel and a super friendly staff, sending your Sunday afternoon here is really a delight.
+With a home-style feel and a super friendly staff Gustave A. Larson, sending your Sunday afternoon here is really a delight.
 To check out their entire menu, visit their website here.

 Kettle Black Bar